BryanButler/BryanButler.github.io/README.md

 ## Employment
 ### Clearinghouse for Military Family Readiness
 I after my internship I was offered a fulltime position with the Clearinghouse for Military Family Readiness and during my time there I devloped modules for the adapt framework, to help in the data collection of classes.
-I created a module that allowed for multiple correct answers which can be found here.[]
+I created a module that allowed for multiple correct answers.
+The project as it was last touched by me in 2017 can be found on my personal heroku [here](https://obscure-coast-37071.herokuapp.com).

 After that we moved away from Drupal and under new guidance became a WordPress house.
 I was responsible for the construction of multiple sites by taking a design and reconstructing it with the parent theme that was designated.
 While I can't upload those because they're actively being used, and proprietary, you're free to go and look at those sites which I will have listed below.